johnbeve/BFO-Organization/docs/index.md

 A playlist of the conference's recordings is available on [YouTube](https://www.youtube.com/channel/UCUT0MwXxAFnekhsSJVmHTJw/playlists).

+## Conference Feedback

+This year's ICBO conference has ended.
+See this [PDF](survey/ICBO2022-survey-results-final.pdf) to see participant feedback.

 ## Location

 The 2022 International Conference of Biomedical Ontology (ICBO 2022) will be held in 2022 at the [Michigan League](https://uunions.umich.edu/league/), [University of Michigan](https://umich.edu/), Ann Arbor, MI, USA.